jaime030690/RPA_Backlog/readme.md

     pip install pyautogui
 ```
 ## Resources
 Due to security concerns we had to ignore the `Resources` directory and `params.py` file.
 The `Resources` directory contain screenshots of OCPM which is an IBM confidential application; the `params.py` file contains a list with the names of work queues.
-All of this information is confidential.
 ## How It Works
 Below is a rough breakdown of the tasks needed to generate the Electronic Backlog Report.
 1. Run query in OCPM with all Electronic queue names